On Beauville Structures for PSL(2,q): Preliminaries

-The subgroups of class $\mathcal{C}_5$ are usually called \emph{subfield} subgroups.
+These subgroups can be divided into the following three classes, following Macbeath~\cite{Mac}.
+The subgroups isomorphic to $\PSL_2(q_1)$ or $\PGL_2(q_1)$ are usually called \emph{subfield} subgroups (since $\mathbb{F}_{q_1}$ is a subfield of $\mathbb{F}_q$).
 Since $A_4$, $S_4$, $A_5$ and dihedral groups correspond to the finite triangle groups, that is, triangle groups $T_{r,s,t}$ such that $1/r+1/s+1/t>1$, we will call them \emph{small} subgroups.
 For convenience we will refer to the other subgroups, namely subgroups of the Borel and cyclic subgroups, as \emph{structural} subgroups.

 Regarding the conjugacy classes of these subgroups, we recall that there is a single conjugacy class in $G$ of dihedral subgroups of order $2(q-1)/d$ (respectively, $2(q+1)/d$), so that there is a single conjugacy class in $G$ of cyclic subgroups of order $(q-1)/d$ (respectively, $(q+1)/d$).